-1. An institution must be an educational member of AACSB International in order to apply for accreditation.
+1. An institution must be an educational member of AACSB to apply for accreditation.

-2. Business academic units that would like to enter the accreditation process as the unit of accreditation must submit a Unit of Accreditation Application for review and approval by the IAC.
-This Unit of Accreditation Application must be approved prior to the submission of the eligibility application.
+2. Business academic units that would like to enter the accreditation process as the unit of accreditation must submit a unit of accreditation application for review and approval by the Initial Accreditation Committee.
+This unit of accreditation application must be approved prior to the submission of the eligibility application.
 Schools considering applying as an academic unit should contact an AACSB accreditation staff member to discuss their institutional structure and whether accreditation as an academic unit is applicable.
-More in-depth information regarding the unit of accreditation can be found at https://www.aacsb.edu/accreditation/resources/journey/business/academic-unit
+View more in-depth information on the unit of accreditation.

 5. When the application is approved, a volunteer business school administrator (such as a dean) is assigned to the applicant school as a mentor to assist with the development of an initial self-evaluation report (iSER).
 This assigned mentor must avoid any appearance of conflict of interest.
 At this time, an AACSB accreditation staff liaison is also assigned to the school.
 This liaison serves as the primary contact person at AACSB for all accreditation-related questions.